coreyblanke/PCM-Stego/README.md

 (Or you can use the provided example file, 1.txt is a randomly generated file 1mb in length); Install pipenv: https://pypi.org/project/pipenv/;
-cd into directory containing main.py; run >>pipenv install && pipenv run python main.py w; enjoy the demo;
+cd into directory containing main.py; use the command "pipenv install && pipenv run python main.py w"; enjoy the demo;